edochang/edo42-md-articles/markdowns/202409_Setting_up_Your_Machine_for_CS395T_Virtualization.md

 Notes:
 * You could use a Bridged connection.
 * If you plan to do router port forwarding, so your VM is exposed to the internet, then ensure you harden your VM from unwanted access and attacks.
 For example, turning on ufw firewall and using ssh key only access (meaning, disabling password authentication).
-This will require you to do addition ssh config and agent configuration on the machine you are using to connect to the VM.
+This will require you to do additional ssh config and agent configuration on the machine you are using to connect to the VM.

 <a id="reference"></a>